egehurturk/Banzai/docs/Http.md

 GET / HTTP/1.1
 ```

-If a request does not contain this request line, or is wrongly formatted (not containing PROTOCOL or wrong METHOD), then Banzai responds with a `400 Bad Request`  HTTP response.
-Here're some examples for malformed requests:
+Suppose a request does not contain this request line or is wrongly formatted (not having PROTOCOL or wrong METHOD).
+In that case, Banzai responds with a `400 Bad Request`  HTTP response.
+Here're some examples of malformed requests:

 `HEY / HTTP/1.1`
 `GET / SMTP`